You’ve probably heard people talk about waterproofing their garage drywall: Why it’s crucial, how to do it, what materials you need, etc.

 Waterproofing your garage drywall is like wearing a raincoat on a stormy day.
 It’s a proactive way to extend the life of your garage walls, safeguard your health, and save you from future expenses and stress.

-Water-Resistant vs. Waterproof Drywall
+Waterproof vs. Moisture-Resistant Drywall

 When it comes to drywall, you’ll see both water-resistant and waterproof drywall, which can be confusing.
+Often, the same company will make both types of drywall.

 Water-resistant drywall, often called greenboard, is designed to resist moisture to a certain extent.